commonpike/rsinject/html/README.md

 ## Using RSInject in your own site

+Generate the demo first.
+This will compile the vanilla javascript in the `demo/js` folder.

 ### demo/js/RSInject.js

-Copy the script somewhere in you site.
+Copy the script somewhere in your site.

 ### HTML